Delph1/LNU_project/README.md

 You also need to install Node.js too to make it all work: [Node.js (LTS)](https://nodejs.org/en/)

+#### Network and procols

+Since the gadget is supposed to operate within my own home I decided that WiFi and MQTT will be optimal.
+They are easily available, secure and reliable.

+The drawback of WiFi is that it is power hungry.
+It would be interesting to try out BLE (Bluetooth Low Energy) later on, but that is out of my comfort zone at the moment.

 #### Local server (Home Assistant)

 I currently have a [Home Assistant](https://www.home-assistant.io/) setup in my home that runs on an Intel NUC and control everything from curtains to lights and speakers, along with monitoring my solar panels, heatpump and other things related to my home.